nyngwang/suave.lua/README.md

   - hint user this a `suave` project.
   - restore session by keymap.
   - remove session by keymap.
+  - the menu item:
+    - timestamp
+    - note
 -

 ## TODO

 - handle the `default.vim` session
   - handle the `default.vim` session
+- be able to add one note for each session
+- be able to change note for each session